 Black sapote is a tropical fruit that resembles a large, green, unripe persimmon.
 The inside, however, is a smooth chocolate brown which is where it gets it’s nickname of chocolate sapote or chocolate pudding fruit.
 When it’s ripe, it looks like it’s rotten except there is no smell.
 And if your daring enough to taste a fruit that looks black and mooshy like it’s gone bad, then you’ll find the flavor is mild and sweet.

 My mother-in-law has some growing in her back yard, so she gave me one to experiment with.
 Pudding is traditionally what’s made out of black sapote, but I decided to try a banana bread recipe with it.
-Adapted from Simply Recipe’s banana Bl recipe, I used a bit more vanilla since the black sapote lacks flavor and cut the butter down just a bit too since the black sapote it’s pretty moist.
+Adapted from Simply Recipe’s banana bread recipe, I used a bit more vanilla since the black sapote lacks flavor and cut the butter down just a bit too since the black sapote is pretty moist.

 Overall, it turned out fabulously.
 Here’s the recipe …